-Under the Companies Act, persons holding beneficial title to shares in a company may, in certain circumstances, be registrable as a 'controller' in the register of controllers maintained by the company.
+Under the Companies Act, a person holding beneficial title to shares in a company may, in certain circumstances, be registrable as a 'controller' in the company's register of controllers, and a person who holds shares in a company as a nominee should be named in the company's register of nominee shareholders.
+These registers are maintained by the company and are not available to the public.